ChristosRaptis/terraform-azure-vm/README.md

 ### Notes:

 * in the file vaiables.tf change the default value of the variable resource_group_name to your own resource group name
 * When copy-pasting commands, whenever there are <> , remove them after pasting.

+  So for example the command:

+  terraform plan -out <terraform_plan>.tfplan

+  should be:

+  terraform plan -out terraform_plan.tfplan